inexorgame-obsolete/wiki-mirror/How-To-Debug.md

 ### Examine

+As soon as the program is stopped by sending SIGINT or triggering a breakpoint/watchpoint, the state of the program can be looked at more closely.
 There is a huge number of options how to examine the memory with gdb.
 Here, the most important are explained.

 To list all the parameters of the current function, call